Daniel-car1/nd00333-capstone/README.md

 Kaggle provided the Heart Disease dataset as a csv file, which is saved on github and uploaded as Raw data form the local file and registered to the Azure Workspace as a tabular dataset.
 It is also possible to work with data sets in machine learning algorithems.

 ## Automated ML
 At first the task, solving the machine learning problem of the heart disease dataset applying AutoML has to be described.
-Using AutoML, the key steps have to be described in the AutoMLConfig, which lists automl_setting - these are useful for finetuning the model - the calssification task or attributes like enabling of onnx compatible models.
+Using AutoML, the key steps of the configuration have to be described in the AutoMLConfig, which lists the automl_setting, too - these are useful for finetuning the model - the calssification task or attributes like enabling of onnx compatible models. <br/>
+* `automl_settings` lists
+  - `experiment_timeout_minutes` the time in minutes after the experiment timeouts which is set to 20.
+  - `n_cross_validations` the number of cross validations which is performed on the training data.
+  - `may_concurrent_iterations` describes the maximal number of tasks solfed in parallel.
+  - `primary_metric` the choosen metric which measures the performance of the machine learning algorithem. <br/>

+* `AutoMLConfig` lists
+  - `compute_target` used to describe the computing power, used for the experiment.
+  - `task` which is set to "classification" due to the challenge.
+Other possible tasks are "regression" or "time series prediction".
+  - `training_data` and `label_colum_name` describes the used input data and the label which should be the learned output of the model.
+  - `path` to the project folder.
+  - `enable_onnx_compatibel_model` was set to true, to receive an ONNX model.
+  - `enable_early_stopping` set to true to enable early termination if the score is not imporoving in the short term.
+  - `featurization` set to off, to accelerate the run.
+Because that model was run twiche, with and without featurization with the goal, that the model performance, measured as the AUC_weighted did just differ up to 0.002 and did not effect the model performance.
+  - `debug_log` to obtain possible error logs listed.
+  - `**autml_settings` to call the above introduced setting parameters.

 ![resp](https://github.com/Daniel-car1/nd00333-capstone/blob/main/AutoML/automlsettings.PNG) <br/>